Paul-renobato/Week_9_ReadMeGenerator/README.md

 - [Contact Me](#contact-me)

 ## INSTALLATION:
-	  install jest and inquirer and node index
+	  intall jest and inquirer then type node index

 ## USAGES:

 ## CONTRIBUTING:
+	 sumbit any issues or review the code and request for changes to be made.

 ## LICENSE: